RiftValleySoftware/RVS_MaskButton/README.md

 You can then do things like set up auto-layout, and assign selector actions.

 If the [`layer.borderWidth`](https://developer.apple.com/documentation/quartzcore/calayer/1410917-borderwidth) property is set to nonzero (default is zero), then a border will be drawn around the outside of the control, of the thickness specified by the value of the property.

+You can access this property, via the inspectable [`borderWidthInDisplayUnits`](https://riftvalleysoftware.github.io/RVS_MaskButton/Classes/RVS_MaskButton.html#/c:@CM@RVS_MaskButton@objc%40cs) property.
+Setting this changes the width of the border.
+Setting it to 0 (default), means no border.

 ###### Forcing A Redraw